ThomasSpare/ThomasSpare/README.md

 ### Hi there 👋 I am Thomas Spåre

+I am a fullstack developer working freelance at the moment Open to new oppurtunities

--  This is some fullstack sites I've built
+-  These are some fullstack sites I've built

 ✔️
 [MÅSTE - Research in Nuclear Energy (On Github, Node.js, React)](https://github.com/ThomasSpare/maste_science)